veltzer/demos-db-elk/exercises/05_parent_child/exercise.md

-# Exercise 7: Parent-Child Relationship Model for Hierarchical Data
+# Parent-Child Relationship Model for Hierarchical Data

 ## Objective
 Learn how to model hierarchical relationships in Elasticsearch using parent-child joins, understand their use cases, performance implications, and query patterns.